Chapter 9: An Empire in Ruins

 At the top of the hill outside the sewer, we finally came across Nero, who told us that he insisted on protecting his “brother.”
 It seemed Weiss is his biological brother, and Nero added that Weiss was “the only person who ever loved me, and the only person I will ever love.”
 But he said that that didn’t matter, because, “in a matter of moments, everything will change.”

 Vincent changed the subject.
 Having read the script during our last bathroom break, he was aware that Nero was the one who dropped Shelke’s cell phone for him to find, and so was the one responsible for her disappearance.
-I dunno, Vincent, given the evidence, I’d have assumed Azul was somehow responsible, but whatever you say.
+Given the evidence, I’d have assumed Azul was somehow responsible, but whatever you say.
 Nero said that Shelke was lost “inside me” (gross), and Vincent drew his gun.
-The first phase of the battle against Nero was quite easy, honestly, especially once we drew the Quantum Cerberus.
-Nero split himself into a number of duplicates, but we never learned the mechnics this since we found the real one by accident straight away and the Quantum Cerberus put an end to him even at long range.
+The first phase of the battle against Nero was quite easy, especially once we drew the Quantum Cerberus.
+Nero split himself into a number of duplicates, but we never learned the mechanics this since we found the real one by accident straight away and the Quantum Cerberus put an end to him even at long range.
 We only used a single Mega Potion to heal.

 One odd thing I noticed during the fight with Nero, after he pulled some guns on us: since basically everyone in this game has firearms, it makes everyone who doesn’t use guns look very out-of-place.
 Cloud, Yuffie, even Shelke.
 They feel like remnants of some older, less firearm-centric game design, which I suppose is true considering that two of the characters I just listed are from a 1997 RPG.

 Unlike the last two Tsviets, Nero did not proceed to his second phase immediately.
-Instead, he once again tried to absorb Vincent in darkness, having apparently not paid any attention the last time he tried this.
+Instead, he once again tried to absorb Vincent in darkness, having not paid any attention the last time he tried this.
 Vincent, naturally, used this as an opportunity to find Shelke, and soon they’re both in the real world, where Shelke promptly collapses from exhaustion.
 Nero seems about ready to engage us again when suddenly, Yuffie arrives on scene to save the day.
 Vincent and Nero just sort of stare at one another in confusion, as she makes a bombastic speech, which is great stuff.
 Yuffie is our one light in this great, smudgy darkness.
 Once she’s finished, Nero just announces that “my brother calls” and he turns and leaves.
 Classic.

 Vincent has no questions for Yuffie about how she got here or anything, and instead tends to Shelke, which is fair.
 Yuffie, meanwhile, falls off a building and nearly dies.
 Our favourite.